SemV/dubstep/README.md

 - Contact me

 Features

-Navigation bar - allows users to browse through my website.
+Navigation bar - allows users to browse through the sections of the website.
 Soundcloud links - allows users to listen to my favourite tracks.
 Youtube links - allows users to see videos of events.
 Contact form - allows users to contact me by filling out a form.

+Features Left to Implement

+I think it would be cool if you could click on an artist cover and it would turn around, presenting a soundcloud (or other) iframe where you can listen the track.
+Some animations in or around the site heading could also be cool.
+Maybe even some sort of visual equalizer that is reacting to the music.

-Technologies Used
+Technologies used

-- bootstrap 4.3.1 for the grid system.
+- Bootstrap 4.3.1 for the grid system.
 - jQuery for 3.4.0 for the cascading navbar in mobile view.
+- Font awesome 5.7.2 for the social media buttons in the footer.
 - Google font for the Montserrat font.
-- Font awesome for the social media buttons in the footer.

 Testing

+I tested the website using mainly google chrome (v75.0) developer tools on Windows at 1440p and lower resolutions.
+The following browsers were also used: Firefox Quantum v67.0, Internet Explorer 11, Safari v12.1.1, Microsoft Edge
+I also used my galaxy S8 and an iPhone 6 to make sure the developer tools are not lying to me.
+Concerning bugs, I had some but I think (hope) I fixed them all.

 Deployment

 Credits

 Media

 The pictures used in the artists section were obtained from the artists' soundcloud page.
-Here are the respective links per artist:
+Here are the links per artist:
 - Code:pandorum
 https://soundcloud.com/codepandorum/sets/gods-army-2
 - Calcium